-The best tool for measuring semisolid, sticky ingredients such as honey, peanut butter, and sour cream is an adjustable measuring cup.
+The best tool for measuring semisolid, sticky ingredients such as honey, peanut butter, mayonnaise, ketchup, and sour cream is an adjustable measuring cup.
 The plunger-style design makes accurate measuring and tidy unloading a breeze.
 Our testing winner, from KitchenArt, costs about $12 and features an easy-to-clean plastic barrel with clear measurement markings and an easy-to-use plunger insert.

 TIP: When measuring dry ingredients, we use the dip-and-sweep method to ensure accuracy.
 Dip the measuring cup into an ingredient and scoop so the cup is overflowing, and then scrape the top level using a flat surface such as the back edge of a knife (as shown above).